4 Exploratory Data Analysis

 ggMarginal(scatter_plot, type = "histogram", groupColour = TRUE,

 The central scatter plot reveals a clear positive association: customers who spend more also tend to make more transactions.
-Most observations form a broad diagonal band of moderate spending and activity, where churners and non-churners largely overlap.
-The marginal histograms provide a quick comparison of the individual distributions for both features, making differences between churn groups easier to notice.
+Most observations lie along a broad diagonal band representing moderate spending and activity, where churners and non-churners largely overlap.
+The marginal histograms complement this view by enabling a quick comparison of the individual distributions for both features across churn groups.

-Try it yourself: Replace type = "histogram" with type = "density" in ggMarginal() to add marginal density curves.
-Then recreate the scatter plot using ratio.amount.Q4.Q1 on the horizontal axis instead of transaction.amount.12.
-Which combination makes churn differences easier to see?
+Practice: Replace type = "histogram" with type = "density" in ggMarginal() to add marginal density curves.
+Then recreate the scatter plot using ratio_amount_Q4_Q1 on the horizontal axis instead of transaction_amount_12.
+Which version makes differences between churn groups easier to detect?

-To highlight specific usage patterns, we focus on two illustrative segments: customers with very low spending and customers with moderate spending but relatively few transactions.
+To examine these patterns more closely, we focus on two illustrative subsets: customers with very low spending and customers with moderate spending but relatively few transactions.
 These subsets are extracted using the subset() function as follows:

 )